abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image47.png)

 7. Since you have already created a connection earlier in the lab, there's no need to create a new one.
-Your ADLS connection will appear under the list of **Existing connection**.
+Your ADLS connection will appear under the list of **Existing connections**.

 8. If you did not create this connection earlier in the course, click **Create New connection** and complete the following steps: